-- 6. Each September the provider must submit a statement certifying that all professional staff is appropriately and currently licensed. - 7.
+- 6. Each September the provider must submit a statement certifying that all professional staff is appropriately and currently licensed.
+Statement should be submitted by email to: Provider-distribution@scdhhs.gov - 7.
 In addition, services must also adhere to the following: - a.
-The RN supervisor must be accessible via beeper/phone at all times the RN or LPN is on duty; and, inaccessible during the time the visit would have normally been made, the visit must be completed within five (5) working days of the resumption of Nursing services.
-These visits will include a re-evaluation of the participant's condition as well as updating of the plan of care.
+The RN supervisor must be accessible by phone at all times the RN or LPN is on duty; and, - b.
+The RN supervisor must decide the frequency of supervisory visits based on his/her professional knowledge of the participant's situation and health status; however, this may be no less frequently than every ninety (90) days for LPNs and every 180 days for RNs.
+In the event the participant is inaccessible during the time the visit would have normally been made, the visit must be completed within five (5) working days of the resumption of Nursing services.
+These visits will include a re-evaluation of the participant's condition as well as updating of the plan of care. - 8.
+Agency Staff may be related to participants served by the agency within limits allowed by the South Carolina Family Caregiver Policy.
+The following family members cannot be a paid caregiver: - a.
+The spouse of a Medicaid participant (including married but separated); - b.
+A parent of a minor Medicaid participant; - c.
+A stepparent of a minor Medicaid participant; - d.
+A foster parent of a minor Medicaid participant; - e.
+Any other legally responsible guardian of a Medicaid participant.